-- Instructor will post all grades on the course website within 7-days of submission. - It is the student's responsibility to report and discuss grade discrepancies with the instructor. - The instructor will entertain grade change requests, but such discussions should occur outside of class time, and at least 24 hours after the assignment/exam was handed back. (i.e., take the time to reflect on the comments provided and review answer keys prior to disputing a grade)
+- Instructor will post all grades on Web-CT within 7-days of submission. - It is the student's responsibility to report and discuss grade discrepancies with the instructor. - The instructor will entertain grade change requests, but such discussions should occur outside of class time, and at least 24 hours after the assignment/exam was handed back. (i.e., take the time to reflect on the comments and review the answer keys prior to disputing a grade)